expectopatronam/portfolio_flutter/README.md

 The app is configured to work with GitHub Pages subdirectory structure.
 The base href is set to `/portfolio_flutter/` in the deployment workflow.

 ### Flutter Version
-The GitHub Actions workflow uses Flutter 3.24.0.
+The GitHub Actions workflow uses Flutter 3.24.0 (Dart 3.5).
+Ensure your local environment is compatible.
 You can update this in `.github/workflows/deploy.yml` if needed.

 ## 📝 Notes